phreeza/manuscript_axon_potentials/doc/manuscript.md

 we show that the low-frequency components exceed the high-frequency components in spatial reach.
 In particular, the dipolar low-frequency components exceed the reach of the presumed quadrupolar nature of axonal EFPs.-->

+*Effects of axonal morphologies on extracellular action potentials* In order to understand the way that common anatomical structures affect the extracellular waveform associated with a single action potential, we simulated simple axons that showed isolated instances of these features in order to inspect their contributions to the EFP.
+We began by simulating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([fig:simpletree]A).

+Next we simulated the response of an axon that terminates ([fig:simpletree]B).
+Here the approaching action potential (top traces) can be seen to have the same, triphasic shape as in the non-branching case.
+When it approaches the termination, it gradually deforms into a biphasic response, with the positive peak preceding the negative peak.

+The other structure commonly found in axons is a bifurcation.
+We simulated a single axon which bifurcates three times on each branch within a distance of 50 $\mu$m, leading to a total number of 8 fibers leaving the bifurcation zone ([fig:simpletree]C).
+The potential near this bifurcating axon also has a more biphasic shape.
+There is a small initial peak, but the response is dominated by the second, negative and the third, positive peak.
+This can be understood by comparing the shape to the previous example along a non-bifurcating axon: The initial peak resembles the non-bifurcating case, because the action potential is still mainly within the segments before the bifurcation.
+As the action potential passes the bifurcation, there are now several instances of the action potential, and the second and third peak are multiplied in size, leading to the more biphasic response.
+In the case of a single bifurcation, this effect is also present, but the amplification of the second and third peak relative to the first peak is not as notable as in this example.

+To understand how bifurcations and terminations interact when they are present in the same axon (as they must always be in a real axon), we simulated an axon with an identical number of bifurcations as in the previous case, but then added terminations to all the fibers 200 $\mu$m after the bifurcation zone ([fig:simpletree]D).
+We found that this leads to the same biphasic responses observed as observed in the cases of the isolated anatomical features, with the triphasic response occurring briefly in-between the two features.

+A notable point here is that the potential at the bifurcation and termination are similar in shape, but opposite in polarity.

+- why this is interesting.
+- why we now move to a bundle

 *Axonal projections generate a dipole-like field potential.* To understand how axons can generate a dipolar EFP, we simulated a parallel fiber bundle that at